ncrpugh/StarQuery/README.md

 - **Gameplay:** Identify → Repair → Logging
 - **Missions:** Procedurally generated with configurable difficulty and gameplay rules

+> **Interested in the implementation?**
+> The [Key Components](#key-components) section provides direct links to the main source files, grouped by technical area, so you can quickly explore the parts of the codebase most relevant to you.

 <br>

 ## Overview